Estimated reading time: 6 minutes

-Theft Attorney Thomas C Gallagher defends People from accusations of embezzlement, forgery, bribery, fraud, and property crime.
-White collar lawyer Thomas Gallagher defends people facing theft charges.
-And he has for over 35 years, in Minnesota courts, including as a financial crimes fraud lawyer.
+Theft Attorney Thomas Gallagher defends people from accusations of embezzlement, forgery, bribery, fraud and property crime in Minnesota.
+A white collar lawyer, he defends people facing theft charges.
+And he has for over 35 years, including service as a financial crimes fraud lawyer.

-These cases have ranged from large to small amounts of loss.
+These cases ranged from large to small amounts of loss.
 So he defended million dollar white-collar crime, federal fraud and theft charge cases; and $150,000 embezzlement charges.
-And Thomas Gallagher’s cases include government-official bribery, receiving stolen goods – even petty theft cases that can ruin a good person’s good name.
+And Attorney Thomas Gallagher’s cases include government-official bribery, receiving stolen goods – even petty theft and shoplifting cases that can ruin a good person’s good name.

-So theft attorney Thomas Gallagher can help you.
-And you can give him a call for your phone consultation.
+Gallagher is a theft attorney that can help you.
+And you can give him a call for a phone consultation.

 Double standard